Dorthea Dahl: Biography

-Dahl was born at Osen in Åmot, previously Hedmark, now Innlandet, Norway.
+Dahl was born at Osen in Åmot Municipality in Hedmark county (now Innlandet county), Norway.
 She was the daughter of Peder Person Dahl (1846–1925) and Lene Martinusdatter Ulvevadet Dahl (1839–1918).
 She came to America in 1883 at the age of two along with her parents and six older siblings.
 Her family initially lived in a homestead in Day County, South Dakota.
 In 1900, Dahl began at the State Normal School in Madison, Wisconsin, but the signs of tuberculosis prevented a future as a teacher.
 She briefly attended St. Olaf College but starting during 1903 would spend her adult life in Kootenai County, near Coeur d'Alene, Idaho.
 She worked as an accountant for a grain firm, in various trading companies and insurance companies.

 Poor health thwarted her hopes of becoming a missionary, but she found consolation in taking part in temperance movement work.
 Religious by nature, Dahl was active within Lutheran Church organizations, including Daughters of the Reformation and the Rocky Mountain Women's Missionary Federation.